-On 16th May, China State Administration for Market Regulation (SAMR) and Ministry of Industry and Information Technology (MIIT) released China RoHS 2: Implementation Arrangements for Compliance Assessment System.
+On 16th May, China State Administration for Market Regulation (SAMR) and Ministry of Industry and Information Technology (MIIT) released China RoHS 2: Implementation Arrangements for Conformity Assessment System.
 The Implementation Arrangements were formulated to strengthen the management of the Qualification Management Catalogue (First Batch) for China RoHS 2.
-China RoHS 2 normally refers to Administrative Measures on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Products, which was released on 1st July, 2016.
+China RoHS 2 normally refers to Administrative Measures on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Products, which was released on 1st July 2016.
 Following on from this a series of regulations have been formulated based on it.
-Products in the Catalogue that are manufactured and imported after 1st November, 2019 shall meet the requirements of the Implementation Arrangement to complete compliance assessment.
+Products in the Catalogue that are manufactured and imported after 1st November 2019 shall meet the requirements of the Implementation Arrangement to complete conformity assessment.

-Two methods of compliance assessment are recognized in the Implementation Arrangements.
-The supplier (including producers, authorized representatives, etc.) can select the voluntary certification promoted by the state, or the compliance self-declaration to complete the compliance assessment of products in the Catalogue.
-For the voluntary certification, the enterprise should submit an application for compliance assessment to an official certification body established according to law.
+Two methods of conformity assessment are recognized in the Implementation Arrangements.
+The supplier (including producers, authorized representatives, etc.) can select the voluntary certification promoted by the state, or the compliance self-declaration to complete the conformity assessment of products in the Catalogue.
+For the voluntary certification, the enterprise should submit an application for conformity assessment to an official certification body established according to law.
 The whole process is implemented and standardized by the state.
-For the self-declaration, suppliers can autonomously adopt a reasonable way to complete the compliance assessment and then provide the government with corresponding technical support documents to get reviewed.
+For the self-declaration, suppliers can autonomously adopt a reasonable way to complete the conformity assessment and then provide the government with corresponding technical support documents to get reviewed.

-It is worth noting that the implementation arrangements do not mention that the products in the China RoHS 2: Exemption List are required to perform compliance assessments in this way.
+It is worth noting that the implementation arrangements do not mention that the products in the China RoHS 2: Exemption List are required to perform conformity assessments in this way.

 Fig.5 Vountary Certification Logo

 The certification scheme is applicable to the assembled equipment, subassemblies, component parts and materials though the certification models differ.
-The compliance assessment mark for products undergo voluntary certification is as Fig.5 showing.
+The conformity assessment mark for products undergo voluntary certification is as Fig.5 showing.